Invasive (infiltrating) breast cancer

 Phyllodes means leaf-like, and these rare tumours grow in this pattern.
 Most Phyllodes tumours are benign, but approximately 10% are malignant (cancerous) and some are classed as borderline malignant.
 They mostly occur in women aged 40-50 and grow in the connective tissue of the breast rather than in the ducts.
 Phyllodes tumours are treated mainly with surgery.
 If breast conserving surgery is performed, rather than mastectomy, it is important to achieve widely clear margins, otherwise there is a strong potential for the tumour to recur.

-There are some other rare tumours which don't originate in breast tissue but can also occur in the breast.
+There are some other rare tumours that don't originate in breast tissue but can also occur in the breast.